-The cars within it all remain driven primarily by a small petrol engine paired to an electric motor, of course.
+The cars listed here all remain driven primarily by a petrol engine paired to an electric motor, of course.
 Hybrids provide drivers with the instant torque and pedal response of that electric motor but without the range anxiety that comes with EV ownership – but some offer significantly more zero-emissions assistance than others, also making for greater returns on driveability and real-world fuel economy.

 Having spent more than two decades introducing the world to the hybrid powertrain, Toyota is now well in advance with normalising it; and there isn’t a car on sale does that better than the current Corolla hatchback.